 X-Factor: During summer, when Soquel Creek flows through Capitola Beach, boogie board-equipped youngsters line up to ride the slow-flowing stream as it meanders through the sand, and out to the rippling tide.

-Nearby Treat: Take your pick of the village’s many eateries including the tropical Paradise Beach Grill and killer waterfront deck at Zelda’s on the Beach.
+Nearby Treat: Take your pick of the village’s many waterfront eateries including The Sandbar and Grill, Zelda’s on the Beach, Margaritaville, and Sotola to name a few.
 A half-mile up the road, the seemingly endless assortment of sweet and savory items at Gayle’s Bakery ensures that adults and picky eaters are happy.

 Located on a remote stretch of south county, this white-sand stunner is blissfully removed from the hustle-and-bustle of beaches closer to town.
 Backed by tall sand dunes, the expansive beach never feels crowded.
 Plus, the relative tranquility means you’re likely to spy wildlife such as sandpipers and furry sanderlings scooting across the sand.
 The beach is a picnic lover’s dream with numerous facilities and BBQ grills dotted throughout the property, including blufftop locales with sweeping views of the water.